ColleSerre/SchoolArchives/English/The Tempest.md

 d. in my false brother awaked an evil nature
 e.
 A falsehood, in its contrary as great as my trust was- which had indeed no limit, a confidence sans bound.
 f.
 Not only what my revenue yielded, but what my power might else exact
 g.
-To credit his own lie -
+To credit his own lie - he did believe he was indeed Duke
+h.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ1MjQxMDY2NywtNTcyODE0ODI2LC0xNj
-MyMDQ4ODY3LC0xNTAxNjEzMjgwLC01Njg5MDA2NDBdfQ==
+eyJoaXN0b3J5IjpbLTE3OTUyNDg4MDEsLTU3MjgxNDgyNiwtMT
+YzMjA0ODg2NywtMTUwMTYxMzI4MCwtNTY4OTAwNjQwXX0=
 -->